Arakne/Araknemu/README.md

 #### Where is the database ?

-This project only provide the server source code.
-You should create your own database for launch the server.
+This project only provides the server source code.
+You should create your own database in order to launch the server.
-A command will be created for generates the database structure.
+A command will be created to generate the database structure.

 #### Why this project ?
 There is a lot of other dofus emulators...

-All dofus servers I've seen have very bad quality standard, not following semantic versioning, always on rolling release (i.e. no maintained version), and no unit and functional tests.
+All dofus servers I've seen have very bad quality standards, don't follow semantic versioning, are always on rolling release (i.e. no maintained version), and no unit and functional tests.
 So, the goal of this project is to provide a reliable open source base for Dofus servers.

 ## Contributing